 If you are concerned about your family history of cancer and the possibility of having inherited a genetic fault, ask your doctor to refer you to a family or familial cancer clinic, located in most major public hospitals throughout Australia.

 There is an online tool that you and your doctor can use together to assess your risk of developing ovarian or breast cancer, based on your family history of the diseases.
-Ask your doctor to access the tool online at Cancer Australia.
+Ask your doctor to assess the tool online at Cancer Australia.

 Genetic testing is a big step that you will need to consider carefully.
 After taking a detailed family history, a genetic counsellor will talk to you about the positives and negatives of having the test done.

 If you choose to have genetic testing, a sample of your blood will be taken and tested.
 If a faulty gene that increases your risk of ovarian cancer is found, the genetic counsellor will talk with you about offering genetic testing to other family members.
-To find a specialised familial cancer service near you click here or call 1300 660 334 for more information.
+To find a specialised familial cancer service near you, click here or call 1300 660 334 for more information.

 Women who find out that they have an increased genetic risk of ovarian cancer should ask to be referred to a gynaecological oncologist who can advise about ways of reducing the risk of developing ovarian cancer or suggest a surveillance program, which aims to look for early signs of the cancer.